 Variation 3: Work in pairs.
 Take turns being the Builder and the Apprentice.
 The Apprentice copies the Builder’s design.
 Then the Builder turns around while the Apprentice changes one or two things.
 The other has to notice the change and copy it.

 Needed: the same 4-5 small items for each person.
 Items could include buttons, nuts, stones, seeds, bottle caps, sticks, toothpicks, (burnt) matches, (plastic) spoons and forks . . . .

 This can also be done the other way around.
-The Master turns his/her back and someone else changes the design.
-Does the Master notice what has been changed?
+The Mosaic Maker turns his/her back.
+Someone else changes the design.
+Does the Mosaic Maker notice what has been changed?

-Variation 4: If there are not enough items for everyone to copy the mosaic, everyone may draw the mosaic on pieces of paper.
-The Master checks, or they check each other’s drawings, to see whether or not they are correct.
+Variation 3: Maybe there are not enough items for everyone to copy the mosaic.
+Then everyone may draw the mosaic on pieces of paper.
+The Mosaic Maker checks to see whether they are correct.
+Or people check each other’s drawings.

 B4: See the Difference

 Three people stand in a row in front.
 The leader says something about each of them (for instance: this boy has blond hair, this girl is wearing green pants etc.)

 Everyone close their eyes.
 The people in the row change places.

 Everyone opens their eyes.
 Can they see the difference?
 What was the order in the row before?